 Pre- and Post-Harvest: Whether for desiccation or weed control, site-specificity of late season sprays can also be based on living tissue.
 Only regions in the field requiring the desiccant are treated.
 Perennial or late-season weeds are selectively controlled pre-harvest.
 Since herbicide rates in these applications are typically higher, savings are significant.

 High value crops: Row crops requiring multiple fungicide applications per season, such as potatoes, can benefit from OSS.
 Sprays applied prior to canopy closure can thus avoid gaps between plants, saving product.

 Producer Innovation: One user of the WEEDit system in Saskatchewan developed an innovative use.
 Having missed a pre-seed spray, the applicator was faced with large weeds in a 1-leaf RoundupReady canola crop.
-By turning down the sensitivity of the system so the canola crop did not trigger the sensors and turning on Bias mode, he was able to broadcast spray the field at a low glyphosate dose (sufficient to control the small weeds) and then apply a full dose to the larger weeds, triggered by the sensor.
+By turning down the sensitivity of the system so the canola crop did not trigger the sensors and turning on Dual Mode, he was able to broadcast spray the field at a low glyphosate dose (sufficient to control the small weeds) and then apply a full dose to the larger weeds, triggered by the sensor.

 License to Farm: OSS makes intuitive sense not only to applicators, but also to the public at large.
 Showing and using these technologies demonstrates stewardship practices that are easy to communicate and understand.